cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/README.md

 A brief description of its workflow can be found below:
 1. The IFC file is converted into a TTL file and stored in a knowledge graph
 2. The geometries in the IFC file are split into their individual assets and then, converted into the glTF format and stored as local data files
-3. TTL triples linking the asset to their local glTF file path is inserted into the related namespace in the knowledge graph
+3. TTL triples linking the asset to their local glTF file path and equivalent instances in other ontologies are inserted into the related namespace in the knowledge graph
 4. The semantic information and local glTF file path is queried from the knowledge graph endpoint to generate a 3D tileset in JSON format
-5. The 3D Tiles tileset is visualised in in Cesium
+5. The 3D Tiles tileset is visualised in Cesium

 ---